the village to raise a child 2018 application is closed.

 WHAT IS VILLAGE TO RAISE A CHILD?

-Village to Raise a Child is a program established by the Harvard Social Innovation Collaborative (SIC) that identifies and nurtures five young entrepreneurs from around the world.
+Village to Raise a Child is a program established by the Harvard Social Innovation Collaborative that identifies and nurtures five young social entrepreneurs from around the world.
 These five students—called “Global Trailblazers”—are selected via a global competition that searches for the most inspiring high schoolers with the most innovative ideas from countries around the globe.
-These students spend one week at Harvard University in Cambridge, MA to develop their projects and leadership skills, and pitch their project to the annual Igniting Innovation Summit, giving them the tools, skills and resources they need to execute their community-based projects.
+These students spend one week at Harvard University in Cambridge, MA to develop their projects and leadership skills, and pitch their project to the annual Igniting Innovation Summit.

 WHY WAS VILLAGE TO RAISE A CHILD CREATED?

-Village to Raise a Child was established because we believe that all ideas and all students should have the potential to grow and succeed, regardless of where they come from.
-We believe that giving young people the tools and skills to think about problems creatively, devise solutions, and execute them successfully will empower not just these youths but the entire communities in which they live.
+Village to Raise a Child was established because we believe that everyone’s ideas should have the potential to grow and succeed, regardless of age or region of the world.
+We also believe that giving young people the tools and skills to think creatively about problems, devise community-based solutions, and execute them successfully will empower not just those students but their entire communities.

 WHY IS IT CALLED ‘VILLAGE TO RAISE A CHILD’?

-Taken from the old adage “it takes a village to raise a child”, this name signifies three important aspects of our program:
+Taken from the old adage “it takes a village to raise a child,” our name reflects three important values of our program: